leweng03/League-of-Legends-Early-Game-Analysis/README.md

 | False         | 0.271654 |      0.359252 |      0.462598 |     0.195866 |
 | True          | 0.728346 |      0.640748 |      0.537402 |     0.804134 |

 These are some aggregate statistics that show the relation between goldlead@15 and other columns.
+Interesting, taking first dragon does not necessarily mean that will be ahead in gold at 15 minutes.
+Other factor are more indicative, such as firsttower and firstherald.
+This suggests that taking first dragon may not be as useful as taking first herald or first tower.

 ---